Find answers to frequently asked questions about the NDRH Housing Stabilization program.

 Applicants who have received a Letter of Commitment under NDRH Housing Stabilization can log into their portal and download a copy of their Letter of Commitment.
 If you are working with a housing facilitator, you may contact them to receive a copy of your Letter of Commitment.

 Letters of Commitment expire 90 days after the date that they are issued.
-The issue date should reflect the date that your housing stabilization application was approved.
+The issue date should reflect the date that your re-housing application was approved.

 Applicants are only able to utilize their Letter of Commitment for one residence.
 Since NDRH Housing Stabilization only provides short term assistance, having applicants stay at the residence they were approved for ensures housing stability.